 Luckily Jared takes care of the editing process after the photos are complete and will upload them to Dropbox so that our entire team can access them from anywhere.

-6 — Writing the blog post and tutorial.
+Step 6 — Writing the blog post and tutorial.

-Writing the step by step instructions alone is taxing in the sense that you want it to be easy to understand and doable for someone who’s just glancing at photos to follow along with the tutorial.
+Writing the step-by-step instructions alone is taxing in the sense that you want it to be easy to understand and doable for someone who’s just glancing at photos to follow along with the tutorial.

-These are especially tricky if its a diy home improvement project, home renovations, or Ikea hacks post!
+These are especially tricky if it’s a DIY home improvement project, home renovations, or Ikea hacks post!

-Writing a blog posts consists of — making sure the intro is catchy and has all of the SEO keywords needed, the images are uploaded and titled correctly for searching etc, the content makes sense to a new reader for the tutorial or recipe, writing all of the social captions, proofreading, and adding links to all supplies to home decor sources.
+Writing a blog post consists of — making sure the intro is catchy and has all of the SEO keywords needed, the images are uploaded and titled correctly for searching etc, the content makes sense to a new reader for the tutorial or recipe, writing all of the social captions, proofreading, and adding links to all supplies to home decor sources.

 Note that the above is a VERY summarized version and it can easily take me 4-6 hours to write a thorough blog post from top to bottom!

-7 — Preparing for social posts and scheduling content.
+Step 7 — Preparing for social posts and scheduling content.

 So the next step is making sure you have captions and optimized photos (like a Pinterest long pin or IG stories swipe up, which I’m showing you how to make below!) are created and scheduled.